MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Customize/Single-App-Kiosk.md

 # Assigned access single-app kiosk

 A single-app kiosk uses the assigned access feature to run a single app above the lock screen.
 When the kiosk account signs in, the app is launched automatically.
-The person using the kiosk cannot do anything on the device outside of the kiosk app.
+The person using the kiosk can't do anything on the device outside of the kiosk app.

 > [!NOTE]
 >